pblijdenstein/pblijdenstein/README.md

-## Hi, I'm Philippine

-Master's student in Systems Engineering at UC Berkeley.
+Hi, I'm a Master of Engineering Graduate in Systems Engineering at UC Berkeley.
 I'm interested in the intersection of:

 - Artificial Intelligence